Mehdi Bazargan: Iranian Revolution

 On 4 February 1979, Bazargan was appointed prime minister of Iran by Ayatollah Ruhollah Khomeini.
 He was seen as one of the democratic and liberal figureheads of the revolution who came into conflict with the more radical religious leaders – including Khomeini himself – as the revolution progressed.
 Although pious, Bazargan initially disputed the name Islamic Republic, wanting an Islamic Democratic Republic.
 He had also been a supporter of the original (non-theocratic) revolutionary draft constitution, and opposed the Assembly of Experts for Constitution and the constitution they wrote that was eventually adopted as Iran's constitution.
-Seeing his government's lack of power, in March 1979, he submitted his resignation to Khomeini.
-Khomeini did not accept his resignation, and in April 1979, he and his cabinet members were reported to have escaped an assassination attempt.
+Seeing his government's lack of power, in March 1979, he submitted his resignation to Khomeini but persuaded him to stay.
+In April 1979, he and his cabinet members were reported to have escaped an assassination attempt while attending the funeral of Mohammad-Vali Gharani.

 Bazargan resigned, along with his cabinet, on 4 November 1979, following the taking of hostages at the U.S. Embassy.
 His resignation was considered a protest against the hostage-taking and a recognition of his government's inability to free the hostages, but it was also clear that his hopes for liberal democracy and an accommodation with the West would not prevail.